Where do we begin?

 Regular contact between your prayer team and ministry participants is ideal.
 Families love the encouragement and prayers.
 We use a Google Form for tracking purposes.

 Huddles are casual, non-programmed gatherings usually held between services on Sundays.
 Coffee and donuts are served.
 The families love to meet face-to-face for fellowship and connection.
-This is a great way to invite “in process of approval” folks into the ministry to begin engaging them.
-It also gives them a sense of belonging after they’re approved.
+This is a great way to invite those awaiting their foster care approval into the ministry to begin connecting them with community.
+It gives everyone a sense of belonging after they’re approved.
 Our families bring their kids with them!

 This could be an entire sub-ministry volunteer activity.
 Information about one of our partner organizations can be found on their website.
 We include this activity in the supporting mentor role due to the complexity of a large geographic spread that we have with multiple campuses.